 There are certain aspects of life that are universal, and hearing, listening, or watching fairy tales is among them.
 Much like playing outside as a kid or falling in love for the first time as a young adult, these stories are a common bond with roots that are deep within cultures, and so it's hard to find a grownup who hasn't at least some knowledge of one.
 After all, fairy tales seem to blend the magic of childhood imagination with the important lessons of adulthood, making them a key part of a kid's education.

 But when was the last time you actually read a fairy tale?
 If it was around the same time you had a daily recess, then perhaps it's worth it to revisit some of these beloved stories.
 We gathered nine classic fairy tales that should be reread, from the likes of Cinderella and the Little Red Riding Hood to Snow White and Rapunzel.
 And if you're more acquainted with the equally well-known Disney versions of these stories, take note: The original tales are often much darker than those musical cartoons.

-No matter which fairy tale you wish to read first, it's sure to transport you—into its faraway world, of course, but also back to your childhood self.
+No matter which fairy tale you wish to read first, it's sure to transport you into its faraway world but also back to your childhood self.